train50000/belpercommunitychurch/_events/baptist-church-open-house-2017-04-06.md

 category: Special
 layout: event
 ---
-An open house coffee morning in aid of <a href="https://www.macmillan.org.uk/" target="_blank">Macmillan Cancer Support</a>
+An open house coffee morning, hosted by our friends at Belper Baptist Church, in aid of <a href="https://www.macmillan.org.uk/" target="_blank">Macmillan Cancer Support</a>